Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Log ID* view and return to the *Logs* tab.

-- *Log ID (x)*
-  Log ID number.

-- *Log message*
-  A description of the issue is displayed in the text box.
-This box is read-only.

-  > [Info] In case of an error, detailed information is provided (stack trace) for reporting and debugging purposes.
+**Log message**

+In the *Log message* section, detailed information about the log is displayed.
+All fields are read-only.

 - *Log level*
-Description of log level.
+  Log level type.
 The following levels are available:
   - **Debug**
   - **Info**
   - **Notice**